audreythellman/hbwater_chla/rfu-calculation-vignette.md

-Now your data should have the required columns of a) rfu value, b) substrate, c) date, d) weir, and e) sampling ID which will give you substrate, date, and weir and we are ready to calculate chla to mg/m^2.
+Now your data should have the required columns of a) rfu value, b) substrate, c) date, d) weir, and e) sampling ID which will give you substrate, date, and weir and we are ready to calculate chla to mg/m<sup>2</sup>.

-## Step 3: convert from rfu to mg/m^2
+## Step 3: convert from rfu to mg/m<sup>2</sup>

-To covert from rfu to mg/m2 we use the following equation:
+To covert from rfu to mg/m<sup>2</sup> we use the following equation:

 ![equation 1](raw%20data/equation_image.PNG)

-where `RFU` is the raw units (corrected by substracting the average of the blanks), `Slope` is the standard slope (`rfu/(ug/L)`), `V` is the volume of ethanol (mL) and `SA` is the surface area (`m^2`).
+where `RFU` is the raw units (corrected by subtracting the average of the blanks), `Slope` is the standard slope (`rfu/(ug/L)`), `V` is the volume of ethanol (mL) and `SA` is the surface area (`m^2`).

-The following loads the function, which is a functino of the chla\_list (should be `chla`) and the slope (`slp`):
+The following loads the function, which is a function of the chla\_list (should be `chla`) and the slope (`slp`):

 ``` r